Queensland tiger: History

-Reports have come consistently from the Northeast of Queensland, and indicate a fast and agile creature (Welfare & Fairley, 1981).
+Sightings have been reported consistently from northeast Queensland, and indicate a fast and agile creature (Welfare & Fairley, 1981).

-Though these have diminished in number since the 1950s, they have continued (the Beast of Buderim being one recent example of the phenomenon).
-Such sightings in modern context, when able to be investigated further, have been universally identified as introduced domestic cats gone feral — natural selection tends favour proportions, markings and behaviours more commonly associated with actual wild species, after only a few generations in the wild.
-The domestic cat was introduced to Australia some hundreds of years ago, and have dispersed (and been dispersed) nationally, with only some islands remaining free from the declared pest.
+Though the number of purported encounters has diminished since the 1950s, eyewitness accounts have continued to surface into the present day, the so-called "Beast of Buderim" being one such recent example of the phenomenon.
+Modern sightings, when investigated, have been universally narrowed down to introduced feral cats.
+Natural selection tends to favour proportions, markings, and behaviours more commonly associated with wild felids, only a few generations after having been introduced into natural habitats.
+The domestic cat was brought to Australia hundreds of years ago, and has dispersed (and been dispersed) nationally, with only some islands remaining free of their presence.
+Feral cats have been declared a pest.

-Thylacoleo, an animal of similar size and predatory habits, did live in Australia as recently as the late Pleistocene period, perhaps coexisting with the very first humans that arrived at Australia who were the ancestors of modern Australian Aboriginals.
+Thylacoleo, an animal of similar size and predatory habits, did live in Australia as recently as the late Pleistocene period, perhaps coexisting with the very first humans that arrived in Australia, who were the ancestors of modern Aboriginal Australians.
 However, scientists estimate that Thylacoleo became extinct 30,000 years ago.
 Modern sightings of an animal described as remarkably like Thylacoleo have led some researchers to speculate that a small relict population has somehow survived in remote areas.
-Cryptozoologists who promote the theory of survival of the Tasmanian tiger or thylacine Thylacinus cynocephalus, a thylacinid, and also currently accepted as extinct, favour proposed survival of the Queensland tiger.
-The fundamental difference between the two cases, however, is that the last Tasmanian tiger in captivity died in 1936, and the species was not officially declared as extinct until 1986.
+Cryptozoologists who promote the theory of survival of the Tasmanian tiger or thylacine (Thylacinus cynocephalus), a thylacinid that is also currently accepted as extinct, favour the proposed survival of the Queensland tiger.
+The fundamental difference between the two cases, however, is that the last Tasmanian tiger in captivity died in 1936, and the species was not officially declared extinct until 1986.
 This makes the prospect of species survival of the thylacine more likely than that of Thylacoleo.